-Currently, Capital One has a subpar Growth Score of D, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.
+Currently, Capital One has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. Following the exact same course, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
 Notably, Capital One has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report